Code-Institute-Submissions/Fantastic-Books/TESTING.md

 #### **search_mobile.html**
 - Only available on small devices
 - **_Seach Bar_**
-    - Users can perform search on all reviews by _'Title', 'Author' or 'Genre'_
+    - Users can perform search on all reviews by _'Title', 'Author', 'Genre' or 'Username'_
     - At least 3 characters must be enterd for search to be valid
     - On click of the _'search'_ button, results are displayed on reviews.html
     - _'Search'_ button changes colour on hover